 Join me on the journey of preserving my family's story and the stories of hundreds of thousands of other Vietnamese Boat People.

-We are a team of volunteers and contributors, from students to young professionals, whom contribute our talents and free time to this mission.
-We are always looking for volunteers to join our growing family.
-If you are interested, email us at firstname.lastname@example.org.
+We are a team of passionate volunteers and contributors, from students to experienced professionals.
+We are proud to contribute our skills and free time to this mission and are always looking for volunteers to join our growing family.
+If you are interested, email us at email@example.com.

-The VBP Ambassador program pilot is supported by the New Jersey Council for the Humanities, an independent non-profit organization and state partner of the National Endowment for the Humanities.
-This is a volunteer-based role to help VBP connect with local communities and shape the narrative of the Vietnamese diaspora.
+The VBP Ambassador Program began in 2020 and supported by the New Jersey Council for the Humanities, an independent non-profit organization and state partner of the National Endowment for the Humanities.
+This is a volunteer-based role to help VBP connect with local communities and to shape and amplify the narrative of the Vietnamese diaspora.
 Recruiting for the next cohort will begin in Summer of 2021.

-For more information check out this testimonial or contact email@example.com.
+For more information check out this testimonial or contact .